 Dr. Jennifer Blalock introduced the Intervention and Prevention Trust Fund Small Grants Application.
 The Committee is asked to approve the application for small grants awards.
-These grants will follow the same frame work as the Youth Travel Trust Fund application.
+These grants will follow the same framework as the Youth Travel Trust Fund application.
 The awards can be up to \$5,000 to organizations that provide programs for children and youth in the Jacksonville community.
 The application has been reviewed by the Office of General Counsel and Risk Management.
 Dr. Blalock stated that the changes requested by the Governance Committee have been incorporated.
-The framework to provide flexibility for smaller grassroots organizations.
-Other items discussed were, Bonus points, competency and experience, the Essential Service category it will represent and collaborative efforts.

-There was discussion about the application and the number of kids it hopes to serve.
-Mr. Peppers talked about a dream fund and what that would look like.
-Dr. Wells made the motion to approve the Small Grant application. and Ms. Tutor seconded it.
-Ms. Tutor opened the floor for discussion and public comments.
-With none being heard, Ms., Tutor asked all in favor to signify by the sign of "aye".
+Dr. Darby asked for a motion to approve the Small Grant application.
+Ms. Davis made the motion and Dr. Darby seconded it.
+Dr. Darby opened the floor for discussion and public comments.
+With none being heard, Dr. Darby asked all in favor to signify by the sign of "aye".
 All were in favor and the motion was passed.